Problem: Dog dental disease — Periodontitis — is the #1 dog problem, painful and ultimately deadly.

 Siren Guide is bioinspired.
 Cetaceans (whales, dolphins, porpoises) have ancestors who, over 80 million years, went back into the ocean.
 Lots of food there, but it’s hard to see.
 Cetaceans use echolocation, sound radar.
 They emit noise that passes through what whalers called a melon (in their skulls.)
 Melons comprise cubes of fat and wax.
 Fatty cubes slow sound more than waxy cubes.
 Fatty cubes cluster at the bottom of the melon.
 Like Siren Guide, their soundwave is divided into wavelets, and wavelets near the sides and top exit first.
 They refract, bend down, and form a flat, narrow soundwave.
 Cetaceans aim it where they think there’s prey, and if it bounces back, they attack.

 Siren Guide doesn’t use fats and waxes, but labyrinthine passages.
-It also may incorporate channels with different temperature and metasurfaces.
+It also incorporates metasurface elements critical to controlling wavelet energy transmission.

 The Archaea Busting Capsule (ABC) is the size and weight of a cow magnet.
 Many farmers shoot magnets into the cow rumen (cow stomachs) to prevent hardware disease.
 ABC contains a large battery and emits 420 nm light.
 This wavelength specifically kills methanogens, the single-cell microbes that generate ‘enteric’ methane – methane cows produce and belch up during digestion.
 Enteric methane contributes up to 5% of Greenhouse gasses.